'Seemingly Ranch' Is on the Menu at Taylor Swift's Eras Tour in London

 Even the Empire State Building got in on the fun, tweeting days later a pic of the iconic New York City structure paying homage to "ketchup and seemingly ranch."

-For good measure, Merriam-Webster tweeted a link to the definition of ranch dressing while adding "Seemingly," and it also replied to the "seemingly ranch" tweet the definition of seemingly:
+For good measure, Merriam-Webster replied to the "seemingly ranch" tweet with the definition of seemingly:

 "seemingly | adverb | outwardly or apparently —> used to indicate how something appears or seems."